-Group chief financial officer (CFO) since May 2015, previously CFO of Wood Group PSN, having joined Wood Group in 2013.
-Prior to joining Wood Group, served in executive roles at Trap Oil Group, Technip, Simmons and Company International, and Hess Corporation, working across Finance, M&A and Operations.
-Is a member of SCDI North East and of the Institute of Chartered Accountants of Scotland.
+Chief financial officer (CFO) since May 2015, David joined Wood Group in 2013 and served as CFO of Wood Group PSN.
+He previously served in executive roles at Trap Oil Group, Technip, Simmons and Company International, and Hess Corporation, working across finance, mergers & acquisitions, and operations.
+David is a member of SCDI North East and of the Institute of Chartered Accountants of Scotland.

-Roy has more than 40 years' experience as an executive in the oil and gas industry.
-He spent 18 years at BP, latterly as Head of M&A, BP Exploration, after which he was Group MD of Clyde Petroleum and then CEO of Paladin Resources until its acquisition by Talisman Energy in 2005.
+Roy has more than 40 years of experience as an executive in the oil & gas industry.
+He spent 18 years at BP, latterly as head of M&A, BP Exploration, after which he was group MD of Clyde Petroleum and then CEO of Paladin Resources until its acquisition by Talisman Energy in 2005.
 Since then Roy has served on a number of international energy boards in non-executive roles and, until recently, was chairman of the Keller Group PLC.